-As of December 31, 2020, our cash, cash equivalents and short-term investments totaled \$204.6 million.
-Based on our current operating plan, we believe that our cash, cash equivalents and short-term investments together with the proceeds available under our term loan facility will be sufficient to meet our anticipated cash requirements through the second quarter of 2023.
+As of December 31, 2021, our cash and cash equivalents and short-term available-for-sale securities totaled \$150.7 million.
+Based on our current operating plan, we believe that our cash and cash equivalents and short-term available-for-sale securities together with the proceeds available under our term loan facility will be sufficient to meet our anticipated cash requirements for a period of at least one year from the date this Annual Report on Form 10-K is filed with the Securities and Exchange Commission ("SEC").

 We have incurred net losses since our inception.
-Our net losses for the years ended December 31, 2020 and 2019 were \$49.5 million and \$57.4 million, respectively.
-As of December 31, 2020, we had an accumulated deficit of \$123.1 million.
-We expect to continue to incur significant expenses and increasing operating losses as we advance BIO89-100 and any future product candidates through clinical trials, seek regulatory approval for BIO89-100 and any future product candidates, expand our clinical, regulatory, quality, manufacturing and commercialization capabilities, protect our intellectual property, prepare for and, if approved, proceed to commercialization of BIO89-100 and any future product candidates, expand our general and administrative support functions, including hiring additional personnel, and incur additional costs associated with operating as a public company.
+Our net losses for the years ended December 31, 2021 and 2020 were \$90.1 million and \$49.5 million, respectively.
+As of December 31, 2021, we had an accumulated deficit of \$213.2 million.
+We expect to continue to incur significant expenses and increasing operating losses as we advance pegozafermin and any future product candidates through clinical trials, seek regulatory approval for pegozafermin and any future product candidates, expand our clinical, regulatory, quality, manufacturing and commercialization capabilities, protect our intellectual property, prepare for and, if approved, proceed to commercialization of pegozafermin and any future product candidates, expand our general and administrative support functions, including hiring additional personnel, and incur additional costs associated with operating as a public company.
 Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our clinical trials and our expenditures on other research and development activities.